Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 				10		2
 				11		3

-			b: The second digit of the I/O address.
+			b: The second digit of the woke I/O address.
 				Setting		Value
 				-------		-----
 				0000		0